-This is the most commonly used type of bridge and consists of a pontic fused between two porcelain crowns that are anchored on neighbouring teeth or implants.
+This is the most commonly used type of bridge and consists of a pontic fused between two porcelain crowns that are anchored on neighboring teeth or implants.
 The pontic is usually made of either porcelain fused to metal or ceramics.
 These are fixed and cannot be removed.

 2. Resin-bonded bridges or Maryland-bonded bridges

 These are chosen when the gap to be filled is in between the front teeth, or when the teeth on either side of the missing tooth are strong and healthy without large fillings.
-The false tooth is made of plastic and is fused to metal bands that are bonded to the adjacent teeth using resin that is hidden from view.
+The false tooth is made of plastic and is fused to metal bands that are bonded to the adjacent teeth using a resin that is hidden from view.

 3. Cantilever bridges